-Starting a private practice marks an important and common milestone in a psychologist's career.
-According to the American Psychological Association, about 44.8% of psychologists work in private practice.
-Opening a private practice in psychology carries many benefits, but also more responsibility.
+Starting a private practice is a significant milestone in the career of a psychologist.
+According to the American Psychological Association, approximately 45% of psychologists work in private practice.
+While opening a private practice in psychology comes with various benefits, it also entails more responsibility.

-Private practice psychologists enjoy being their own boss and making their own schedule.
-They also have more autonomy in their practice, a luxury not afforded to mental healthcare professionals who work on teams at outpatient clinics, nursing homes, hospitals, and medical schools.
+Private practice psychologists enjoy the freedom of being their own boss and having control over their schedule.
+They also have more autonomy in their practice, a privilege that mental healthcare professionals working in teams at outpatient clinics, nursing homes, hospitals, and medical schools do not have.

-At the same time, private practice therapists also hold more responsibility and liability.
-Starting a private practice can prove isolating and overwhelming, especially in the inaugural years.
-Running your own practice takes more than a desire to work independently -- it takes hard work, time, and money.
+However, it is important to note that private practice therapists also carry more responsibility and liability.
+Starting a private practice can be isolating and overwhelming, especially in the initial years.
+Running a practice requires more than just a desire to work independently; it demands hard work, time, and financial investment.

 What Do You Need Before Starting a Private Practice in Psychology?